The quenched fraction of satellites around simulated Milky Way-mass galaxies: Results

-Overall, the stellar-mass dependence of satellite quenching shows strikingly good agreement across all three simulation suites and all three observational samples (including MW+M31), indicating that this trend is a robust outcome of contemporary galaxy-formation models despite their differing volumes, physics implementations, and numerical resolutions.
-The radial trends, by contrast, are more sensitive to host-halo conditions and to the modeling of environmental processes, and therefore provide a powerful diagnostic for understanding the mechanisms that drive satellite quenching.
+Overall, the stellar-mass dependence of satellite quenching shows strikingly good agreement across all three simulation suites and all three observational samples, including the Milky Way and M31.
+This agreement indicates that the trend is a robust outcome of contemporary galaxy formation models despite their differing volumes, physics implementations, and numerical resolutions.
+The radial trends, by contrast, are more sensitive to the detailed distribution of satellite stellar masses, radii, and host-to-host variations.